byo/bswieckidev-blog/content/post/2022-10-07-throttling-in-go.md

 }
 ```

-You may notice that in the `Acquire` method instead of returning the token itself
+You may notice that the `Acquire` method returns a `func()` object instead of the token.
-I'm returning a `func()` object.
-Executing that function will release the token back
+That function will release the token back to the pool when executed.
-to the pool.
-That way the acquire and the release of the token are tightly coupled together.
+That way the acquire and the release of the token are tightly coupled together
+and we can both acquired the token and schedule its release upon
+function exit in a nice one-liner.

 ## Reversed implementation

-How we can imagine the implementation above is that the channel holds idle tokens.
+The implementation above can be interpreted as the channel being a set of idle tokens.
-Worker takes the token from the set of idle tokens and gives it back once done with the job.
+Worker takes the token from that set and gives it back once done with the job.

 But we can also reverse the idea and use channel as a holder of tokens for busy workers.
-Before doing the task, worker would put its token into the channel and take it back
+Before doing the task, worker puts its token into the channel and takes it back
 once the work is finished.
-Since the channel has maximum capacity, once it is full, more *busy*
+Since the channel has the maximum capacity, once it is full,
-tokens will wait unless someone takes its token from the channel:
+more *busy* tokens will have to wait until someone takes one's token from the channel:

 ```go
 type Throttler struct {